TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Evaluating Cultural Misrepresentations (RQ2)

-\paragraph{\textbf{Participant Recruitment and Training}} We partnered with \internalchanges{AI4Bharat,\footnote{\url{https://ai4bharat.iitm.ac.in}} a leading research lab at IIT Madras advancing AI technology for India.} Through this collaboration, we contracted $108$ annotators employed by them. \reviewerchanges{These annotators were native language speakers in one of $13$ Indic languages, had undergone multiple rounds of interviews to test language proficiency prior to their hiring, and had experience in completing challenging annotation exercises in their respective languages.
-They came from $71$ different locations, and had atleast over a decade of lived experience and intimate familiarity with the culture of their region.
-Having self-indicated their geocultural identities and with linguistic proficiency in the language of annotation, they possessed the experience and expertise for evaluating LLM-generated stories for diverse languages and cultures.
-We thus refer to them as expert annotators in this study.
-Prior to the study,} we requested annotators for information about the region (city/town/village) that they were culturally familiar with, and optionally gender, age, and religion, to generate tailored stories for them.
+Prior to the study, we requested annotators for information about the region (city/town/village) that they were culturally familiar with, and optionally gender, age, and religion, to generate tailored stories for them.
 Their demographic distribution is available in Table \ref{tab:annotators-demographics}.
 All expert annotators were compensated with \rupee$1000$ for $2$ hours of annotation work.

 One member of the research team conducted an hour-long training session with the expert annotators.
 In this session, they were familiarized with the categories of misrepresentation that they were expected to identify in the stories.
 Additionally, we shared written annotation guidelines with definitions and $1$-$2$ examples for each category.
 These annotation guidelines were available for them to reference at any time during the annotation process.
 The complete annotation guideline is available in Appendix \ref{app:data-collection-annotation-guidelines}.
 They were also instructed on how to navigate the annotation interface.
 These instructions were also provided as a recorded clip for reference.